nielalfredr-ctrl/CpE_Portfolio_Rodriguez_N._BSCpE3A/README.md

 ---

 Thank you for visiting my portfolio.
-This repository represents my academic projects, technical skills, and continuous learning journey in Information Technology.